WuphonsReach/KSP-StockAntennaBalance/README.md

 ### Deep Space Network (DSN) - Level 3

 Jool and Eeloo start to become possible.

 - RA-2 = 112Gm (14% at Jool's max, 54% at Eeloo min, 56% at Jool min)
 - RA-15 = 354Gm (71% at Eeloo max)

 ### RA-15 Relay Antenna @ Kerbin

 Jool and Eeloo are definitely within reach from Kerbin and OPM planets come into range.
+You'll require a minimum of an RA-2 relay satellite at Jool/Eeloo in order to get the signal back, because the HG-5 relay and the Comm 88-88 just won't reach unless you put up multiple RA-15s on the same satellite at Kerbin.

 - RA-2 = 158Gm (10% at Eeloo max, 74-75% at Jool/Eeloo min)
 - RA-15 = 500Gm (84% at Eeloo max, partial reach to all OPM planets)